 It is important to determine why the patient is presenting for treatment.
 One third of patients have symptoms unrelated to varicose veins, or may simply be seeking advice about possible complications or deterioration.

 The evidence base addressing the issue of lifestyle changes such as weight loss and exercise is limited but they are most likely to be of benefit in preventing the initial development of varicosities and their complications, rather than reversing the disease process once it is established (see 'Prevention', below).
-Patients should be advised to avoid prolonged standing and keep the leg(s) elevated when possible.
+Patients should be advised to avoid prolonged standing and to keep the leg(s) elevated when possible.

-NICE does not recommend treatment with compression stockings unless interventional treatment is not appropriate.
+The National Institute for Health and Care Excellence (NICE) does not recommend treatment with compression stockings unless interventional treatment is not appropriate.
 If compression stockings are to be used, it is important to exclude arterial disease before prescribing them, by measuring the ankle-brachial pressure index (ABPI) using a Doppler.
 Class 1 (light) or class 2 (medium) below-knee stockings are usually sufficient, the choice depending on the severity of the varicosities and the tolerability of the compression.
 Thigh-length stockings may be beneficial if the varicosities extend above the knee.
 Open-toed stockings may be appropriate for people who have problems with their feet, such as arthritis or fungal infection of the toes.
 They should be taken off at night and replaced every three to six months.
 Patients should be made aware that stockings may not prevent new varicosities from developing or existing ones from getting worse.
 The evidence base supporting their use during pregnancy is weaker but some women may find them helpful in controlling symptoms.

 If compression stockings are offered after interventional treatments, they should not be worn for longer than seven days.

 Refer according to local policies, if available; always consider the patient's general health and comorbidities when assessing appropriateness of referral.